Midazolam nasal spray for anxiety in palliative care

 - Do not tilt your head back while spraying.
 Having your head upright will help stop the liquid going down your throat.

-- Give yourself one spray at a time into alternate nostrils, depending on how many sprays you've been prescribed.
+- Give yourself one spray at a time into alternate nostrils, depending on how many sprays you have been prescribed.

 - If the spray irritates your nose, you can spray it inside your cheeks instead.